byteskeptical/sftpretty/docs/cookbook.rst

 :meth:`sftpretty.Connection.chmod`
 ----------------------------------
-:meth:`.chmod` is a wrapper around paramiko's except for the fact it will takes an integer representation of the octal mode.
+:meth:`.chmod` is a wrapper around paramiko's except for the fact it will take an integer representation of the octal mode.
 No leading 0 or 0o wanted.
 We know it's suppose to be an octal, but who really remembers that?

 This way it is just like a command line ``chmod 644 readme.txt``